KPMG Playoff Probability: Who is the 112th Grey Cup favourite? - CFL.ca

 © 2025 CFL.
 All rights reserved.

-With the unofficial halfway mark of the CFL season, OK Tire Labour Day Weekend, behind us, the Road to the Grey Cup begins now.
+The Road to the Grey Cup is fully underway with just seven weeks of regular season games to play and the Saskatchewan Roughriders have emerged as the new favourite.

-KPMG Playoff Probability, formerly know as the CFL Simulation, is back to tell us which team is the favourite to win the 112th Grey Cup and much more.
+KPMG Playoff Probability, formerly know as the CFL Simulation, is here to tell us which team is the favourite to win the 112th Grey Cup and much more.

 RELATED